borntofrappe/flutter-animation-tutorial/README.md

 ### Key

 `AnimatedList` is not enough to run the animation.
-It is necessary to instruct flutter of the changing state through the global key.
+It is necessary to instruct Flutter of the changing state through the global key.

 In the moment you add new items, for instance.